TriniBora/demo-project-themoviedb/README.md

    ```

 3. Open the app

-   You can scan the QR code with your phone's camera or the Expo Go app to open the app on your device.
+   If you are using a physical device, you can use the Expo Go app to scan the QR code displayed in the terminal or on the web page that opens.

    - On Android, scan the QR code with the Expo Go app.
    - On iOS, scan the QR code with the Camera app or use the Expo Go app.
    - On web, open the URL in your browser.